-The group continues to invest in its most important asset - its 31,000 members of staff.
+The group continues to invest in its most important asset - its 31,500 members of staff.
 Their performance is critical if we are to deliver the group's demanding objectives.
 Considerable progress has been made to create the framework, structure and support required to enable our employees to both fulfil their potential and deliver a high quality service to our residents and patients.

+The group provides induction training to all new recruits, including those which are employed on a temporary basis.
 We have a comprehensive e-learning system in place which incorporates formal, informal, scheduled and unscheduled learning for our staff.
 The system provides the group with the ability to continually communicate a diverse range of industry critical information, disperse knowledge and share best practice with every care home and specialised unit.
-The system is designed to be inclusive to all users regardless of their technical expertise or level of computer literacy in order to accelerate widespread adoption.